aslan-ng/keepdelta/paper/paper.md

 Simulation is a widely used methodology across all Applied Science disciplines, offering a flexible, powerful, and intuitive tool for designing processes or systems and maximizing their efficiency [@SimulationExperiments].
 These studies often take the form of computer experiments, where data is generated through pseudo-random sampling from known probability distributions.
 This approach serves as an invaluable resource for research, particularly in evaluating new methods and comparing alternative approaches [@SimulationStudies].
 Computational simulations are invaluable tools for studying complex systems and their behaviors. [@ComplexSystemsSimulation]

 Simulations often require mechanisms to track and store evolving states of data structures across iterations.
 The naive approach of saving full snapshots is storage-heavy, while recalculating states from scratch can be computationally expensive.
 KeepDelta introduces a middle ground by saving only the deltas (changes) between states.
-This approach, also known as Delta Encoding, has been successful.
-Unlike existing libraries or binary delta tools like xdelta, KeepDelta is tailored for Python, operating directly on native Python data structures such as dictionaries, lists, tuples, and sets.
-The results are human-readable and designed for Python developers and researchers who need a simple yet powerful solution for change management.
+This approach, also known as Delta Encoding, has been successful in various similar use cases where managing evolving data states is essential like web development [@DeltaEncodingInHTTP] software version management [@NaiveDifferencesOfExecutableCode].

+Human-readability is crucial for debugging and development in simulation projects, and KeepDelta is tailored specifically for this purpose.
+It is lightweight, supports native Python data structures, and generates results that are easy to understand.
+This makes it an ideal tool for Python developers and researchers seeking a simple yet powerful solution for change management.
+By providing clear, human-readable output, KeepDelta enhances both the development process and debugging efficiency, making it easier to track and manage changes in complex projects.

 ![caption](./images/comparison.png)